pulp/pulp/docs/sphinx/rpm-user-guide/glossary.rst

     ISO Date format that is able to specify an optional number of recurrences, an optional start time, and a time interval.
 More information can be found :ref:`in the conventions section of this guide <date-and-time>`.

+  pulp.repo
+    The ``pulp.repo`` file is a :term:`yum` configuration file that is located in ``/etc/yum.respos.d``.
+It is managed by Pulp which ensures that it contains entries corresponding to Pulp :term:`repository` :term:`bindings <binding>`.

+  registration
+    The association of a :term:`consumer` to a Pulp server.
+Once registered, a consumer has access to content.

   repository
     A collection of content units.
 A repository's supported types is dictated